4.0.3+54.7 ResetListener

 The following example shows the implementation and registration of a ResetListener.
 It

-restores the global QF-Test variable client
+restores the global QF-Test variable client and prevents from closing the

 respective SUT.